Borewit/import-esm-in-typescript-examples/README.md

 The `tsconfig.json` file contains the necessary configuration for emitting esm compatible modules.
 Also `ts-node` configuration to work with esm modules.

 ## Commonjs

+If you are want to use typescript and output commonjs modules this is the required setup.

 In the commonjs folder you have a package with `"type": "commonjs"` in the `package.json` file.